 The most comprehensive information about the safety of medical cannabis in children comes from the research into epidiolex as an anti-seizure treatment for children in rare cases of epilepsy.

 It is thanks to this research by GW Pharma that we know CBD has a good safety profile in children.
-Any reported side effects have been relatively minor and include sleepiness, diarrhoea, and lack of appetite.
+Any reported side effects have been relatively minor and include sleepiness, diarrhea, and lack of appetite.

 However, one area of concern relates to how CBD, the main compound in epidiolex, may interact with some anti-epilepsy medication.
 Researchers found that administering CBD alongside clobazam, a common epilepsy drug given to children, blocked clobazam from being broken down in the body by cytochrome P450 enzymes.
 This led to higher levels of clobazam in blood plasma, potentially changing its therapeutic window and worsening side effects.